docker-mailserver/docker-mailserver/docs/content/examples/tutorials/dovecot-solr.md

 ### Notes

 1. As of writing of this guide, SOLR 9.8 is the current release.
-This release introduces a notable [change][solr-9.8-change]: it no longer automaticly loads additional jars via <lib> directives.
-This behaviour is no deprecated and will be completely removed from SOLR 10 and onwards.
-The current dovecot scheme however does need this so you need to add an extra environment variable to your `compose.yaml` if you want to use SOLR 9.8.x:
+This release introduces a notable [change][solr-9.8-change]: it no longer automatically loads additional jars via <lib> directives.
+This behaviour is now deprecated and will be completely removed from SOLR 10 and onwards.
+The current dovecot scheme however does need this, so you need to add an extra environment variable to your `compose.yaml` if you want to use SOLR 9.8.x:

 ```yaml
 ...